This post is about visiting the National Archives in Washington, DC, how to plan your visit, and what there is to see.

 It's more than just the Declaration of Independence, the Constitution, and the Bill of Rights.

-There is no admission ticket to the National Archives but it can get crowded and getting through security on the unreserved entry line can last up to an hour from March-June and on holiday weekends.
+There is no admission ticket to the National Archives but it can get crowded and getting through security on the unreserved entry line can last up to an hour from April-June and on holiday weekends.

 There is a $1.50 processing fee per person and you can reserve up to 15 people.
 Admission is available 10:30 am - 3:30 pm with timed tickets.